harisejaz2206/next-core-template/notes/template-setup.md

 ## 🎨 Customization Options

 ### Branding
-1. Update app name in constants
-2. Replace favicon in `public/`
+1. Replace favicon in `public/`
-3. Update meta tags in `src/app/layout.tsx`
+2. Update meta tags in `src/app/layout.tsx`
-4. Customize colors in Tailwind config
+3. Customize colors in Tailwind config

 ### Features
 1. Add new Redux slices for your domain